 - 10% Annual Rewards Bonus: The HSBC Cash Rewards Mastercard keeps you engaged by giving you a bonus equal to 10% of the cash back rewards that you earn each year, following your account anniversary.
 Not too shabby.

 High Regular APR: The HSBC Cash Rewards Mastercard’s regular APR is advertised as a wide range: 14.74% - 24.74% (V).
 The exact amount depends on your overall creditworthiness.
 So people with excellent credit generally get a rate at the low end, while folks with good credit get rates toward the high end.

 Either way, you’re likely to overpay if you carry a balance from month to month.
 The average credit card for excellent credit charges 14.56%, according to WalletHub's research, while the average card for good credit charges 20.93%.

 Other Things To Consider

 - Above-Average Balance Transfer Offer: HSBC Cash Rewards gives you 0% on balance transfers for 15 months.
-That’s significantly longer than the average 0% transfer term: 12 months.
+That’s significantly longer than the average 0% transfer term: a little bit more than 12 months.
 But it’s also accompanied by an above-average transfer fee: 4%, versus roughly 2.7% for the average balance transfer card.
 And it’s not even the best HSBC credit card for balance transfers.
 The HSBC Gold Card’s 0% period lasts three months longer.

 - Good or Excellent Credit Required: Good credit is generally thought to start at 660, but we recommend a score of 700+ to give yourself reasonable odds of approval.
 You can check your latest credit score for free on WalletHub to get a sense of your chances.